 The different 3D shapes captured in each frame will finally be aligned together based on their geometry, and optimized to provide a clean, quality output, and all this is happening live during the scan.

-The Go!SCAN 3D is the most affordable of all the Creaform scanner line-ups.
-It is entry-level priced, but still offers industrial-grade 3D scanning quality and excellent ROI.
-Its price is that of a compact car.
+The Go!SCAN 3D are the most affordable of all the Creaform scanner line-ups.
+They are entry-level priced, but still offer professional-grade 3D scanning quality and excellent ROI.
+Their price is that of a compact car.

-The Go!SCAN 3D is a stand-alone device that does not require any tracking or positioning system.
-It uses the object itself as its reference and because of that, both the scanner and the object can be moved during the scan.
+The Go!SCAN 3D are stand-alone devices that do not require any tracking or positioning system.
+They use the object itself as their reference and because of that, both the scanner and the object can be moved during the scan.
 No need for a rigid or complex setup!
 We know, that’s nearly revolutionary!
 It’s kind of the point, actually.